subhadeep-sg/wheres-waldo/README.md

 # wheres-waldo
-A Where's Waldo puzzle solver.
+A Where's Waldo puzzle solver made using OpenCV and Python.

 ## First Approach:
 Using feature matching on a query image while using a reference image of Waldo